ADI14M/charging-status-platform/README.md

 ## 📄 License

-This project is for educational and portfolio purposes.
+This project is owned by Aditya & tarun and portfolio purposes.

 ---